Capital Gains Tax in Redevelopment

 His case details as follows:

+My father had purchased a pagdi room in the 1968 in Mumbai suburbs.
 Building went into redevelopment and we got a 1 BHK flat in lieu of the same.

 We purchased extra carpet area from the Builder and paid Rs 18 lacs for the same.
 During the period of redevelopment, my father passed away, and me [I am the only son, no siblings], along with my mother inherited the flat.